01 of 15

 Covering the Middle Hole

 Cover the center of the template.
 We used the heart that was cut out of the window to cover the hole.
 You can use any of the colored pieces of paper or fabric that you want.
-You can also use a photo are just about any other item you want.Continue to 15 of 15 below.
+You can also use a photo or just about any other item you want.Continue to 15 of 15 below.

 15 of 15